 Recommended links

-- Ålesund Walking Tour – understand the town before choosing your next step
+- Ålesund Walking Tour – get local insight before choosing your next step